-- Check the wheel bearing for damage and wear.

-- " If the wheel bearing is damaged or worn:

-- Change the rear wheel bearing.

-- Remove the spacers.

-- Clean and grease shaft seal rings 1 and contact surfaces A of the spacers.
+- Check the wheel bearing for damage and wear. - If the wheel bearing is damaged or worn: - Change the rear wheel bearing. - Clean and grease shaft seal rings 1 and contact surfaces 1 of the spacers.

-Long-life grease (🗐 p.
-238)
+Long-life grease (p.
+243)